READY Compass · Erasmus+ · 15 questions

 Relationships

-Who is next to the intern at 9am?
+Who sits next to the intern at 9am?
 Not the signatory.
 The actual person.

 E